garciaalvaro/melonpan-block-container/README.txt

                     min: 0,
                     max: 100
                 },
-                // These paddings will apply to screens smaller than 600px in width.
+                // The following paddings will apply to screens smaller
-                // They are meant to override the previous paddings (over this comment).
+                // than 600px in width, overriding the previous paddings.
                 padding_small_screen: {
                     show_control: true,
                     default: 20,